Melissa enjoys sharing recipes, writing about cats, playing video games, and sharing tips on fishing she learned while growing up.

-There are many different ways to make, spaghetti but I thought I would share how I like to make it myself!
-This recipe serves roughly 6–10, depending on how much sauce you prefer on your noodles.
+There are many different ways to make spaghetti but I thought I would share how I like to make it myself!
+This recipe serves roughly 6–10, depending on how much sauce you and your dining partners prefer on your noodles.

 - 1 box thin spaghetti noodles

 - 2 (24-ounce) jars Prego Traditional and Tomato Basil Garlic sauce (feel free to try other flavors; I prefer these)

 - 1 can Rotel, mild or original

 - 1 small box garlic bread of your choice (optional)

 - Start off by heating a large pan of water for your noodles.
 Heat to boiling and put your noodles in.
 Cook until noodles are at your desired tenderness.
 (Tip: I put salt and vegetable oil in the mix to keep the noodles from sticking together!)